 Leicester City Profile

-Their miracle 2016 Premier League title put the club at the forefront of the world’s attention, but there’s more to Leicester than just that one glorious season.
-Here, Planet Sport profiles the Foxes.
+Their miracle 2016 Premier League title put the club at the forefront of the world’s attention, but there’s more to Leicester City than just that one glorious season.

-Leicester City are a soccer club from Leicester, England, currently playing in the Premier League.
+Leicester City are a football club from Leicester, England, currently playing in the Premier League.